+1. - Proficiency in English with a minimum level B.2 CEFR or equivalent, to be proven by:

+Certificate Equivalent B.2 CEFR

+Level Statement of Language & Training B2.2

+Centre Erasmus University (valid for 1 year)

+IELTS Minimum score of 6,5

+iBT TOEFL (valid for 2 years) Minimum score of 90

+Cambridge First Certificate (FCE) Grade A and B

+Cambridge Advanced (CAE) Grade C

+Anglia Exam Only with additional speaking test (C1 or C2

+level)

-- 1. Proficiency in English, to be proven by: - a Level Statement of Language & Training Centre Erasmus university (valid for 1 year) with a minimum level of B2.2 or - a IELTS score minimum of 6.5 on all components or - a iBT TOEFL score minimum of 90 or - an International Baccalaureate "English A: Language & Literature higher level" received in the Netherlands or - Cambridge First Certificate (FCE) grade of A and B or - Cambridge Advanced (CAE) grade C or - Anglia exam, only with additional speaking test (C1 of C2 level). - 2.
-Exempted from the requirements in Article 2.3.1 are those who: - a. hold the nationality of one of the following countries: Australia, Canada (with the exception of Quebec), Ireland, New Zealand, UK or the USA, or completed a bachelor or master programme at a Dutch university (of applied sciences), or completed the ESHPM pre-master programme, or - b. completed a university bachelor's or master's programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the UK or the USA.
+International Baccalaurate "English A:

+Language & Literature higher level" received English A

+in the Netherlands

+- 2. Exempted from the requirements in Article 2.3.1 are: - a. those with the nationality of one of the following countries: Australia, Canada (with the exception of Quebec), Ireland, New Zealand, UK or the USA; - b. those who completed a university bachelor's or master's programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the UK, or the USA; - c. those who completed a bachelor or master programme at a Dutch university (of applied sciences), or - d. those who completed the ESHPM pre-master programme.